Efficient Linearizability Checking for Actor-based Systems: Evaluation

 We record two different times for schedule exploration.
 The default is the time to generate the schedules in a \emph{stateful} manner; meaning, the scheduler keeps snapshots of the actor system's state during scheduling.
 The second one is an approximation of a \emph{stateless} exploration of the system.
 This is as if the system is restarted after generating each schedule and controllably reconstructs different schedules in different runs, visiting different states than previously visited by earlier schedules.
 The advantage is memory pressure reduction during exploration.
 However, the stateful approach is faster to the finish line (overall time) at the expense of capturing states (using more memory) and slower per-iteration compute time.
 The reason why the stateful schedulers are faster overall time is that the prefixes of schedules are not executed as often as in the stateless schedulers.
 So, that saves a lot of time for stateful schedulers.

-For most systems, we can test the most interesting cases with just a few agents, so we only use two agents to test all but the buggy register, for which we use three agents.
+For most systems, we can explore the most interesting cases with just a few agents, so we only use two agents to test all but the buggy register, for which we use three agents.
 This still has the possibility of producing all of the externally visible system/ADT behaviors.
-More complex protocols could require more agents to test completely; for example, agent join/leave in protocols like Chord could require more agents to ensure all internal behaviors are exercised during schedules generation.
-Our implementation, however, doesn't need more as we don't have leaving processes and/or dropped messaging; we only implement joining.
+More complex protocols could require more agents to explore all behaviors; for example, agent join/leave in protocols like Chord could require more agents to ensure all internal behaviors are exercised during schedules generation.
+Our implementation, however, does not need more as we do not have leaving processes and/or dropped messaging; we only implement joining.

 Finally, with enough agents and invocations these algorithms can run for exceedingly long periods of time.
 We terminate exploration after 50,000 schedules per-configuration and then check the resulting histories.
 This cutoff means schedulers may miss fruitful parts of the exploration, and we observed such situations.
 We tried to strike a balance in choosing this cutoff, but no single cutoff is likely to work well for all configurations.